 An annuity gives you a guaranteed income for life.
 You usually buy it when you retire using the money you’ve built up in your pension plan.

-An investment company pools the money of individual investors and invests it in a range of assets (eg shares and property) to achieve certain aims, such as investment growth.
+An investment company pools the money of individual investors and invests it in a range of assets (eg equities (shares), and property) to achieve certain aims, such as investment growth.
 Well-known investment companies include Artemis, BlackRock and Invesco.

-An investment fund invests in a range of assets (such as shares, cash equivalents, bonds and property) with the aim of achieving certain objectives, such as investment growth.
+An investment fund invests in a range of assets (such as equities (shares), cash, bonds and property) with the aim of achieving certain objectives, such as investment growth.
 When you invest in an investment fund, your money is pooled with that of other investors’.
 This gives you access to greater management expertise and lower fees than you’d usually be able to get on your own.

 Funds are a way for you to pool your money with other investors so you can: